-June 27th is PTSD Awareness Day and it’s very important to educate and understand the significance of what PTSD is.
+June 27th is PTSD Awareness Day.
+We believe it is important to educate and understand the significance of what PTSD is.

-People suffering from PTSD may feel like they are a burden or just simply don’t understand the changes they are going through – mentally, physically and emotionally, and it’s our duty to support them and be proactive.
+People suffering from PTSD may feel like they are a burden.
+They might not understand the changes they are going through – mentally, physically and emotionally.
+It’s our duty to support them and be proactive.

 What is PTSD?